This post was brought to you by CinefestOZ Film Festival.

 7. Whale Super Highway (2017) – Documentary

 With its 2019 World Premiere in an immersive 180-degree Dome cinema at CinefestOZ, Whale Super Highway takes us back from the brink of extinction.
 The world’s biggest migratory population of Humpback whales now calls the west coast of Australia home.
 A team of brilliant whale experts explores why WA has one of the world’s great whale super highways with stunning South West visuals following this awe-inspiring journey.

-Yet to be release RAMS was filmed in Western Australia’s majestic Great Southern region with a significant level of film and industry involvement.
+RAMS was filmed in Western Australia’s majestic Great Southern region with a significant level of film and industry involvement.
 A decades-long feud between two sheep farming brothers comes to a head when disaster strikes their flocks.
-Look forward to seeing it soon.

 Bonus No 9.
 Blue Black (2023)